Jonathan2251/lbd/source/llvmstructure.rst

 For example, (+ ri, rj) and (- ri, 1) are lists for IR DAG; (ADD ri, rj) and (SUBI ri, 1) are lists for machine instruction DAG.

-Now, let's recall the ADDiu instruction defined in Cpu0InstrInfo.td of the previous chapter.
-Listing them again as follows,
+Now, let's check the ADDiu instruction defined in Cpu0InstrInfo.td as follows,

 .. rubric:: lbdex/chapters/Chapter2/Cpu0InstrFormats.td
 .. literalinclude:: ../lbdex/Cpu0/Cpu0InstrFormats.td